Little Rock Zoo expecting tiger cubs in August, officials say

 "It's like our baby is having babies," Neal said.

-According to the zoo’s website, there are less than 400 Malayan tigers left, making them a critically endangered species.
+According to the zoo's website, there are fewer than 400 Malayan tigers left, making them a critically endangered species.

 "[Asmara and Jaya] are ambassadors for their counterparts all over the world," Raglin said.